WESTON LITTLE LEAGUE

 All protests and rules violations shall also be brought to the attention of the League President within 12 hours of their occurrence.
 The League President shall convene a meeting of the President, the Player Agent, and the Rules Board Member (Infractions Committee) to review the infraction and to determine if further League action is warranted.
 A first infraction shall result in a warning to the offending manager.
 However, if the Committee determines that a manager or coach has taken any action that results in making a travesty of the game, the Committee may immediately suspend the offending manager or coach.
 A second violation shall result in immediate suspension.
 All suspensions shall be for a duration determined by the Committee in its discretion.

-Please feel free to contact Mike Komar with any questions.
+Please feel free to contact Mike Komar or Todd Derene with any questions.
 Thank you coaches for volunteering and PLEASE FOLLOW THESE RULES - NO VARIATIONS ALLOWED.